ibmdb/node-ibm_db/README.md

     });
 });
 ```
 **Note:** Once you are done with the `result` object, must close it to avoid error when garbage collector of javascript free it.
-Not calling the `result.closeSync() may caluse invalid handle error in application or no data.
+Not calling the `result.closeSync() may cause invalid handle error in application or no data.

 ### <a name="queryResultSyncApi"></a> 7) .queryResultSync(sqlQuery [, bindingParameters])

 Synchronously issue a SQL query to the database that is currently open and return a result object to the callback function on success.
 In case of CALL statement with OUT parameters, it returns an array of [result, outparams]. `result` is an ODBCResult object that can be used to fetch rows.

-`querySync`API returns all the rows on call, but `queryResultSync` API returns the `result` object and rows need to be fetched by the caller.
+`querySync`API returns all the rows on call, but `queryResultSync` API returns the `ODBCResult` object using which application should call fetch APIs to get data.

 * **sqlQuery** - The SQL query to be executed or an Object in the form {"sql": sqlQuery, "params":bindingParameters, "noResults": noResultValue}. noResults accepts only true or false values.
 If true - the value of `result` will be null. "sql" field is mandatory in Object, others are optional.